thunderheadone/one-sdk-android/JAVA8-MIGRATION-GUIDE.md

 #### Affects

-All applications previously integrated with the Thunderhead SDK <= 5.0.0 that were not already targeting Java 8 or if you encounter an error message during the Gradle build that contains the following message:
+All applications integrated with the Thunderhead SDK <= 5.0.0 that were not already targeting Java 8 or if you encounter an error message during the Gradle build that contains the following message:

 ```